sensu/sensu-pagerduty-handler/README.md

 Flags:
       --contact-routing             Enable contact routing -k, --dedup-key-template string   The PagerDuty V2 API deduplication key template, can be set with PAGERDUTY_DEDUP_KEY_TEMPLATE (default "{{.Entity.Name}}-{{.Check.Name}}")
+      --details-format string       The format of the details output ('string' or 'json'), can be set with PAGERDUTY_DETAILS_FORMAT (default "string")
   -d, --details-template string     The template for the alert details, can be set with PAGERDUTY_DETAILS_TEMPLATE (default full event JSON)
   -h, --help                        help for sensu-pagerduty-handler -s, --status-map string           The status map used to translate a Sensu check status to a PagerDuty severity, can be set with PAGERDUTY_STATUS_MAP